Project Four Racing: Formula Two

 Over the next three seasons, Project Four would win just four more races before the team moved into Formula One with its last win coming thanks to Andrea de Cesaris who won Round 8 of the 1980 season at Misano in Italy driving a March 802-BMW.

 Formula Three

-Project Four also raced in the British Formula 3 Championship.
-Its first win came thanks to Chico Serra who won the opening round of the 1979 championship on Silverstone's Club Circuit driving a Toyota powered March 793.
+Project Four also raced in the British Formula Three Championship.
+Its first win came thanks to Chico Serra, who won the opening round of the 1979 championship on Silverstone's Club Circuit driving a Toyota powered March 793.
 Serra won five of the seasons twenty races to win the championship from Andrea de Cesaris who drove a March 793-Toyota for Tiga.
+Stefan Johansson won the 1980 British Formula Three Championship driving for Project Four Racing.

 BMW M1 Procar Championship

 For the BMW M1 Procar Championship, all cars were built to identical standards, although their origins varied.
 BS Fabrications constructed five cars for the BMW factory team, while cars for other competitors were constructed by Project Four Racing or the Italian constructor Osella.
 The racing cars, designed to meet Group 4 technical regulations, shared only some basics from the M1 road cars.

 In 1979, Procar constructor Project Four entered a car for Niki Lauda when he was not in the factory entries.
 Lauda won 3 races for P4, and the series, before retiring from F1 racing in late September.
 In 1980, Hans-Joachim Stuck won two events for P4, finishing 3rd overall.